 Super Family: Alpheoidea

-The snap can also produce sonoluminescence from the collapsing cavitation bubble.
+The snap can also produce sonoluminescence [light] from the collapsing bubble.
 As it collapses, the cavitation bubble reaches temperatures of over 5,000 K (4,700 °C).
 In comparison, the surface temperature of the sun is estimated to be around 5,800 K (5,500 °C).
-The light is of lower intensity than the light produced by typical sonoluminescence and is not visible to the naked eye.
-It is most likely a by-product of the shock wave with no biological significance.
-However, it was the first known instance of an animal producing light by this effect.
+The light is not visible to the naked eye.
+It is likely a by-product of the shock wave.
+It was the first known instance of an animal producing light by this effect.

 Sexy Anemone Shrimp